 Part One: Job Application

-This article is a three-part series based on my personal experience, informal discussion with non-immigrants, and extensive research.
+This article is a three-part series based on my personal experience, informal discussion with non-immigrants and hiring managers, and extensive research.

 “We are offering $65,000 per annum as the starting salary for this position”, she said to me over the phone during the interview for my dream job, and I couldn’t conceal my excitement.
 Without a second thought, I accepted the offer with zero negotiation and a heart filled with gratitude.
 One year into the job, I became resentful.
 My resentment stemmed from the discovery that I had undersold myself for an entry-level base salary despite my extensive experience in the critical competencies of the job.
 By accepting that first offer without negotiating, I left more than $30,000 on the table.
 Since I didn’t know how to go back to renegotiate, I began planning a premature exit from a job I loved.